ukncsc/lme/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## IMPORTANT NOTICE

+We are currently aware with an issue effecting the displaying of the Kibana dashboard when using Winlogbeat v7.
+We are working to update the dashboards to support this version.

 ## What is Logging Made Easy (LME)?

 Logging Made Easy is a self-install tutorial for small organisations to gain a basic level of centralised security logging for Windows clients and provide functionality to detect attacks.
 It's the coming together of multiple free and open-source software, where LME helps the reader integrate them together to produce an end-to-end logging capability.
 We also provide some pre-made configuration files and scripts, although there is the option to do it on your own.